 Supercars aren’t what they used to be.
 In a literal sense, they are, of course, quite a bit more than what they used to be.
-Nowadays, you have cars that spew a thousand horsepower, cars that stride to 200 miles per hour, and cars that charge forth from 0-60 in the two-second range.
+Nowadays, you have cars that spew a thousand horsepower, cars that easily stride to 200 miles per hour, and cars that charge from 0-60 in the two-second range.
 To a supercar just reaching the 25-year threshold of classic-dom, such figures were a pipe dream.
 And yet, who among us wouldn’t rather have a Ferrari F40, Porsche 959, or McLaren F1 than whatever matte black wrap is rolling down Sunset Boulevard at this very moment?

 Those cars represented the pinnacle of engineering for their respective marques.
 For their respective nations.
 The goal, first and foremost, was to build the best performing car humanly possible.
 That they happened to look and sound out of this world was a function of their, well, function.

 Nowadays, there are more supercars on the market than actual sports cars like the Mazda Miata or Subaru BRZ.
 And unless you’re trying to break a Nürburgring record, most have more capability than any mortal would ever need.
 As a result, each horsepower stat, each exhaust pop, each induction growl piped into the cabin feels like it was engineered more to advertise the owner’s credit limit than enhance the driving dynamics of the car.